NEW NONDISCLOSURE LAW PASSED IN 2017 GIVES “SECOND CHANCE” TO THOSE PREVIOUSLY CONVICTED OF DWI.

 How long does the non-disclosure go back?

-The new law went into in Sep.
-2017, and the great part is nondisclosure law is 100% retroactive!
-Regardless of when you were convicted, meeting the requirements is all that’s required to begin the process of having the record sealed.
+The new law went into in 2017, and the great part is new nondisclosure law is 100% retroactive!

 I think I May Qualify for Non-disclosure.
 What Do I Do Now?